batouta/examples/README.md

-# examples
+# Examples

-This repository contains example HTML pages
+This repository contains example HTML pages as a reference.